yuefan98/nleis.py/docs/source/getting-started.rst

 Step 2: Import your data
 ========================

-To begin, we need to first load data from our 2nd-NLEIS manuscript.
+To begin, we need to first load data from our 2nd-NLEIS manuscripts.
 The peer-review paper for `Part I <https://iopscience.iop.org/article/10.1149/1945-7111/ad15ca>`_ and `II <https://iopscience.iop.org/article/10.1149/1945-7111/ad2596>`_ can be from in Journal of Electrochemical Society.

-Since there isn't a standard for data acquisition and preparation, the :code: `nleis.py` only provides a simple :code: `data_processing` to help users to truncate their data.
-You will need to obtain your own frequencies, Z1, and Z2 data.
+Since there isn't a standard for data acquisition and preparation, the :code:`nleis.py` only provides a simple :code:`data_processing` to help users to truncate their data.
+You will need to obtain your own frequencies, Z1, and Z2 data in order to use this function.
+A better data loading and processing function is under development.

 .. code-block:: python